-Recommendation 7.2: The Board or a committee of the Board should review the Company's risk management framework at least annually to satisfy itself that it continues to be sound; and disclose, in relation to each reporting period, whether such a review has taken place
+Recommendation 7.2: The board or a committee of the board should review the company's risk management framework at least annually to satisfy itself that it continues to be sound; and disclose, in relation to each reporting period, whether such a review has taken place

-There was no separate risk committee during the 2015 year and risk assessment was a whole of board responsibility.
-The Company intends to formally establish a risk committee (a sub-committee of the Board) to oversee risk in September 2015.
-The committee will consist of two independent Directors and the Managing Director and will be chaired by Mr Charlie Sartain, an independent Director.
-The Board has overall responsibility to all stakeholders for the identification, assessment, management and monitoring of the risks faced by the Company.
-The Company currently has in place policies and procedures for risk management which cover areas including workplace health and safety, control of key resources, delegation authorities, financial, commercial, manufacturing, and other critical business processes.
-The operational risks are managed at the senior management level and escalated to the Board for direction where the issue is exceptional, non-recurring or may impose a material financial or operational burden on the Company.
-The relatively small size of the Company means that communication and decision-making is largely centralised ensuring early identification of risks by senior management.
+The board has overall responsibility to all stakeholders for the identification, assessment, management and monitoring of the risks faced by the company.
+The company currently has in place policies and procedures for risk management which cover areas including workplace health and safety, control of key resources, delegation authorities, financial, commercial, manufacturing, and other critical business processes.
+The operational risks are managed at the senior management level and escalated to the board for direction where the issue is exceptional, non-recurring or may impose a material financial or operational burden on the company.
+The relatively small size of the company means that communication and decision-making is largely centralised ensuring early identification of risks by senior management.

-The Managing Director and chief financial officer have informed the Board that the integrity of the financial statements is founded on a system of risk management and internal control which implements the policies adopted by the Board and that the Company's risk management and internal control system is operating effectively in all material respects to manage the Company's material business risks.
+The Managing Director/Chief Executive Officer and Chief Financial Officer have informed the board that the integrity of the financial statements is founded on a system of risk management and internal control which implements the policies adopted by the board and that the company's risk management and internal control system is operating effectively in all material respects to manage the company's material business risks.

-The Company's risk management framework is reviewed annually.
-A review of the risk management framework took place during the reporting period and a risk management standard is currently being developed which will set the minimum requirements for company employees in relation enterprise risk management.
+The company's risk management framework is reviewed annually.
+A review of the risk management framework took place during the reporting period and the risk management standard is currently being reviewed to determine the minimum requirements for company employees in relation enterprise risk management.